18F/accessibility/pages/multimedia.md

 ### Audio description

 Audio description ensures any information displayed visually is conveyed via audio.
-The most basic example of this is text on screen.
-All the text on screen should be available by audio.
 This can be done a couple of ways.
-The script for the video can be written in a way that all visual information is read by the narrator.
+The script for the video can be written in a way that all visual information is described by the narrator.
 The other way is to add a separate audio track that describes the visual content.
 This can be done with a special player or a separate version of the video with the audio baked in.

+ Some examples of when audio descriptions should be used are scene transitions, characters, actions and text on screen.

 ### Keyboard access